francisco-solis99/react-projects/05-searcher-movie/README.md

 - API_KEY: 4287ad07

 ## Requieretments:
-- You need to show on a input to search the movie and a button to search
+- [✅] You need to show a input to search the movie and a button to search
-- Enlist the found movies and show the title, year and the poster
+- [] Enlist the found movies and show the title, year and the poster
-- The movies have to be show them in a responsive grid
+- [] The movies have to be show them in a responsive grid

 ## First iteration